- About the hearings

 Appeals from substantive decisions of the Tribunal lie to the Administrative Court.
 The Tribunal is not a party to appeals from its substantive decisions.

 Appeals from substantive decisions of the Tribunal are made to the Administrative Court.
-As from 1 October 2013, the time limit for lodging an appeal is 21 days from when the statement of reasons for a decision is given - see the 66th Update to the Civil Procedure Rules and Civil Procedure Rules, Rule 52.4(2)(b) and Practice Direction 52D.
+As from 1 October 2013, the time limit for lodging an appeal is 21 days from when the statement of reasons for a decision is given - see Civil Procedure Rules Rule 52 and Practice Direction 52D.
 The statement of reasons is contained in the Tribunal's written Judgment (or in some cases Memorandum), which usually becomes available 2 - 7 weeks after the hearing.

 For further information on how to appeal please contact the Administrative Court Office using the contact details below: